Roof insurance: ACV vs. replacement cost

 What is roof insurance?

-When you receive a quote from a possible insurer, the premium factors in the condition of your roof.
-It may also include discounts if you have a new or fortified roof, since these factors mean you are less likely to make a roof-based claim on your policy.
+When you get a quote from a potential insurer, you’ll probably be asked how old your roof is.
+An older, more run-down roof will likely cost more to insure, while a newer or fortified roof might help lower your premium.
 Your policy details will state whether your roof is excluded from coverage, but you can also ask your insurance agent directly if your roof is covered and for which perils.

 What is roof ACV?

-Actual cash value or ACV roof coverage means that your insurance company agrees to pay you for the value of your roof at its depreciated value (prior to the damage).
+Actual cash value, or ACV roof coverage, means that your insurance company agrees to pay you the roof’s depreciated value (prior to the damage) in the event of claimable damage.
 Depreciation is calculated by a claims adjuster, who will inspect the roof to determine its replacement cost, review its current condition and estimate its remaining lifespan.

 What is the difference between ACV and replacement cost for roofs?

 Replacement cost value coverage is a bit simpler to understand than actual cash value for roofs.
-If you have a homeowners policy that covers your roof on a replacement cost basis, the insurance company is agreeing to pay you what it would cost to replace your roof with a comparable new roof without factoring the roof’s age or prior condition.
-Your claims adjuster will base their assessment on new roofing materials (as well as labor costs) that are comparable to what you currently have and offer you a settlement for what it would cost to replace your roof with these materials.
+If you have a homeowners policy that covers your roof on a replacement cost basis, the insurance company is agreeing to pay you what it would cost to replace your roof with a comparable new roof without factoring in the roof’s age or prior condition.
+Your claims adjuster will base their assessment and your settlement on new roofing materials that are comparable to what you currently have, as well as labor costs.

-RCV generally costs more than ACV coverage, but it typically means that your homeowners insurance deductible would be your only out-of-pocket expense if your roof is damaged.
-Because the payouts on RCV coverage tend to be higher than on ACV, the premiums are usually higher for this type of coverage.
-If your roof is newer or in good condition, you may be able to insure it with replacement cost.
+RCV generally costs more than ACV coverage, but it typically means that your homeowners insurance deductible would be your only out-of-pocket expense if your roof experiences covered damage.
+If your roof is newer or in good condition, you may be able to insure it with replacement cost coverage.
 Some companies will automatically assign RCV to your roof based on its age, or you may be able to choose between ACV and RCV.

 ACV vs. RCV for your roof